Einstein Probe Science Topical Panels

 Science Topical Panels (STPs)

-The following STPs have been agreed (more panels may be added at a later time if necessary):
+The following STPs are in place (more panels may be added at a later time if necessary):

 • STP1: Tidal Disruption Events (TDEs) and Active Galactic Nuclei (AGNs).